 Inputs

+GPIO pin U is configured to control the enable/disabling of the UART connection.

 GPIO pin X is configured as a momentary button input.
 It is debounced in the firmware, and its status is indicated in the iBeacon frame or via an AT command.

 GPIO pins Y-Z are configured as digital inputs and can be read via AT command